cdisc-org/DataExchange-ODM-LinkML/docs/AdminData.md

     - Association
     - KeySet
     range: oidref
-  UserRefRef:
+  user:
-    name: UserRefRef
+    name: user
-    description: 'UserRef reference: A reference to information about a specific user of a clinical data collection or data management system.'
+    description: 'User reference: Information about a specific user of a clinical data collection or data management system.'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     multivalued: true
     identifier: false
-    alias: UserRefRef
+    alias: user
     owner: AdminData
     domain_of:
     - AdminData
-    - AuditRecord
-    - Signature
     range: User
     inlined: true
     inlined_as_list: true
-  OrganizationRef:
+  organization:
-    name: OrganizationRef
+    name: organization
     description: 'Organization reference: An organization can reference a parent organization.
       Users may be associated with an Organization.
 An Organization may be associated with a Location.
 A User, Location, or Organization may have an address.'